 Synchronization System Limitations

 Most non-synchronization sourcing equipment on the market today use Stratum-3 and 4 clocking components to minimize costs.
 These components introduce wander and jitter, especially when connected in tandem in long linear “strings” of telecommunications equipment and media.
-The cumulative effect of timing-source error limits how many spans a synchronization signal can be transported before the signal must be “cleaned up” by a higher quality clock.
+The cumulative effect of timing-source error limits how many spans a synchronization signal can be transported before the signal must be “cleaned up” by a higher-quality clock.
 A common approach to this is to deploy more Stratum-1 reference clocks in the network and limit the length of timing distribution chains.

 Fiber, copper, and microwave transmission also add to the wander problem with changing temperatures and increasing distance.